LEARN JAPANESE WITH SUKI DESU - CLICK HERE

 Dissatisfied with the result he sought Japanese artisans who concerted using a gold -sprinkled resin.
 The artisans influenced by Buddhist ideals of detachment and acceptance highlighted scars by using this technique.

-Kintsugi's first reference speaks of a warrior in the 17th century that was breaking cheap tea cups and using the repair technique and then selling and generating a good amount of money.
+The first reference to kintsugi speaks of a warrior in the 17th century who was breaking cheap tea cups and using the repair technique to later sell and generate a good amount of money.

 Kintsugi - the art of transforming scars and imperfections